 Some dogs are returned to shelters because their owners find themselves unable to fully take care of them, especially senior dogs who suffer from terminal & lifetime illnesses and incontinence.

-How so many good dogs in rescues and shelters are rehomed from family to family due to health issues, products like pet diapers, belly bands, and pee pads could potentially aid families in the process and reduce the volume of dogs being returned to shelters.
+Many dogs in rescues and shelters are rehomed from family to family due to health issues.
+Products like pet diapers, belly bands, and washable pads could potentially aid families in the process and reduce the volume of dogs being returned to shelters.

 Fear of death